Practices for Productive Teacher-Learner Interactions

 - Assuming expectations are obvious to the learner without direction

 - Offensive/misinterpreted behaviors: Touching, vulgarity, or personal errands

-- Overgeneralizations: Conclusing that differences in perception mean someone will inevitably be offended, so why attend to words so closely
+- Overgeneralizations: Concluding that differences in perception mean someone will inevitably be offended, so why attend to words so closely

 - Personalizations: Conveying the sentiment that mistreatment prepared you for life

 - Frustrations: Sharing regrets that learners are simply oversensitive to any criticism

 - Complaints: Using generational differences or political correctness as a justification for mistreatment